On Strategic Measures and Optimality Properties in Discrete-Time Stochastic Control with Universally Measurable Policies: Properties of Strategic Measures

 We prove this theorem in Section~\ref{sec-proof-1}.
 There we also consider the strategic measures induced by policies with certain structural constraints and give a more general result (cf.\ Prop.~\ref{prp-Sc}) that entails the conclusions of the above theorem for $\S$ and $\S_m$.

-\begin{rem} \rm (a) For the MDP model with a Borel $\Gamma$ and Borel measurable policies, the Borel measurability of $\S$ was shown in Strauch \cite[Lem.\ 7.2]{Str-negative} and in Dynkin and Yushkevich \cite[Secs.~3.5, 3.6, 5.5]{DyY79}; the Borel measurability of $\S'$ was implied by the results of Blackwell \cite{Blk76}; and the Borel measurability of the other sets involved in Theorem~\ref{thm-strat-m} were established by Feinberg \cite{Fei96}.
+\begin{rem} \rm We make a few comments on the preceding theorem and related earlier results.\\ (a) For the MDP model with a Borel $\Gamma$ and Borel measurable policies, the Borel measurability of $\S$ was shown in Strauch \cite[Lem.\ 7.2]{Str-negative} and in Dynkin and Yushkevich \cite[Secs.~3.5, 3.6, 5.5]{DyY79}; the Borel measurability of $\S'$ was implied by the results of Blackwell \cite{Blk76}; and the Borel measurability of the other sets involved in Theorem~\ref{thm-strat-m} were established by Feinberg \cite{Fei96}.
 All these results were summarized in Feinberg \cite[Thm.\ 3.2]{Fei96}.
 A small difference between \cite[Thm.\ 3.2]{Fei96} and the part of Theorem~\ref{thm-strat-m} for the case of a Borel $\Gamma$ is worth noting: in our case $\Gamma$ need not admit a Borel measurable selection and hence a Borel measurable policy need not exist.
 (By the Blackwell--Ryll-Nardzewski selection theorem \cite[Thm.~2]{BlR63}, if $\Gamma$ is Borel, then $\Gamma$ admits a Borel measurable selection if and only if there exists a Borel measurable stationary policy.)

 (b) Suppose $\Gamma$ admits a Borel measurable selection, so that there is at least one Borel measurable policy $\mu^o \in \Pi_s'$.
 Then the sets $\S_\star, \S'_\star$ in Theorem~\ref{thm-strat-m} all coincide with their respective subsets of strategic measures induced by Borel measurable policies.
 This follows from the fact that w.r.t.\ any given finite measure on its domain space, a universally measurable function coincides with some Borel measurable function almost everywhere \cite[Lems.\ 7.27, 7.28(c)]{bs}.
 More specifically, using this fact and the policy $\mu^o$, for any initial distribution $p_0$ and policy $\pi : = \{\mu_n\}_{n \geq 0} \in \Pi$, one can modify the stochastic kernels $\mu_n$ one by one to construct a Borel measurable policy $\tilde \pi$ such that $\rho_{p_0}[\tilde \pi] = \rho_{p_0}[\pi]$ and $\tilde \pi$ and $\pi$ belong to the same class of policies (any class $\Pi_\star$ or $\Pi_\star'$ defined in Section~\ref{sec-2.2}).
 However, for optimal control, universally measurable policies are still essential in this case; cf.\ Remark~\ref{rmk-opt}(b).